mattip/pypy-test/README.md

 # pypy-test

-test nightly builds of PyPy
+Test nightly builds of PyPy

+This repo will download and unpack a nightly build of PyPy, then try to install flask using pip.